The official Speechly Quick Start helps you get started with developing with Speechly.

 For information about server-sent messages, see SLUResponse.

-The audio stream sent to the server can have one or more segments and be of any length.
+The audio stream sent to the server can consist of one or more segments, and it can be of any length.
 A segment is typically one sentence, but it can also include several.
 Correspondingly, a sentence can consist of more than one segment.
-A segment can contain zero or one intent, and any number of entities and their values.
+A segment can contain zero or one intent and any number of entities and their values.
 The audio stream gets divided into segments either by user silence, or when the server recognizes a new intent.

 The audio stream stays open until stopped with the SLUEvent.Event.STOP.
 If the user pauses and then continues speaking, the utterance is divided into two segments — the first segment gets the final results, and the tentative results begin for the new segment.

-Intent: The intent is the purpose of the utterance.
-It is analogous to a method in programming.
-For example, the intent of the utterance, “Add milk to my shopping list,” is to add a product to a shopping list (i.e. *ADD_PRODUCT).
+Intent: Intent is the purpose of the utterance.
+It is analogous to method in programming.
+For example, the intent of the utterance “Add milk to my shopping list,” is to add a product to a shopping list.
 Segments can have zero or one intent.

 Segment: A segment is an utterance (or part of an utterance) that includes zero or one intent.
 One utterance can contain one or more segments.
 For example, “Turn on the living room light and change the color to red,” is an utterance that consists of two segments for the reason that there are two intents: one about turning the light on, and other for changing the color of the light.